 Dr. Jan Vandecasteele is head of the radiation therapy physics Group of the AZ Sint Lucas Hospital in Gent, Belgium.
 Before acting as an MPE, he pursued a PhD in medical physics focusing on the development of three-dimensional dosimeters.
 As from 2015 Jan Vandecasteele participated as a member of the board of the Belgian Hospital Physicists Association.
 Since the beginning of this year, he was appointed as president of this association.

 Dr. Jan Würfel

 Dr. Jan Würfel studied Physics in Karlsruhe (Germany) and Lyon (France) and received his PhD at Forschungszentrum Karlsruhe (KIT) in Molecular Electronics.
-After a post-doc in Auckland (New Zealand), with a focus on MR-imaging, Jan Würfel has been employed by PTW-Freiburg since 2006.
-Currently he works as scientific advisor with focus on dosimetry equipment development and detector physics.
-In addition he acts as speaker for the PTW Dosimetry School and gives presentations at international conferences and is involved in national and international standardization of dosimetry.
+After a post-doc in Auckland (New Zealand), with a focus on MR-imaging, Jan Würfel has been employed by PTW Freiburg since 2006.
+He is currently working as a research scientist focusing on the development of dosimetry equipment and detector physics.
+In addition, he gives talks at international conferences and is involved in national and international standardization of dosimetry.